-- And I urge you brothers, bear with this word of encouragement; for I have written to you in few words.
+- And I urge you brothers, bear with this word of encouragement for I wrote to you in few words.

-- You know that our brother Timothy was – and is – being released, with whom I will see you if he comes sooner.
+- You know that our brother Timothy has been released, with whom I will see you if he comes sooner.

-- Greet all the men who lead you and all the saints.
+- Greet all the men leading you and all the saints.
 The men from Italy greet you.